 Don’t think that you have to stick to your natural root color.
 Choosing another hue that works with your skin’s undertones is a great option if you want to switch it up.
 Red twists are rather common.
 We love the way this dark burgundy color feeds into raspberry ombre ends.

 Perhaps you need a lighter hair color in your life.
-Platinum locks are the perfect way to brighten up your appearance, so long as the hue you choose works with your skin tone.
+Platinum locks are the perfect way to brighten your appearance, so long as the hue, you choose works with your skin tone.

 This newly beloved look may have that flower child vibe, but creating a top-knot is not only easy but practical.
 This look serves for formal events, active days, or if the time to change out your braids is near.
 Pull it all up, or use the front two twists to frame the face for a look that is popular today.

-To achieve, look for ombre hair packs when purchasing.
+To achieve this, look for ombre hair packs when purchasing.
 The honey brunette seems to be the most common style these days.

 - Passion twists are two-strand twists neatly done in the bohemian style.